 Various extensions and experimental studies have been planned.
+These include:

-These include: i) exploring the use of hardware accelerators to achieve fine-grain parallelism at consumers; ii) developing a hybrid MPI/OpenMP version of the algorithm that can take advantage of multiple core parallelism and shared memory available at the node level; iii) studying the effects of using shared memory and storing all sequences at each consumer (if feasible); and iv) testing out on much larger inputs $(n \approx 10^7 - 10^9)$.
-The Supplementary File contains more details about these planned extensions.
+- exploring the use of hardware accelerators to achieve fine-grain parallelism at consumers; - developing a hybrid MPI/OpenMP version of the algorithm that can take advantage of multiple core parallelism and shared memory available at the node level; - 3. studying the effects of using shared memory and storing all sequences at each consumer (if feasible); - 4. testing out on much larger inputs ( $n \approx 10^7 10^9$ ).

+The online supplementary file contains more details about these planned extensions.